 In the Growth Phase, however, you must up the game by running paid ads on Google and Facebook.
 The thing is, it is highly unlikely for a consumer to buy anything on their first visit to your website.
 Therefore, it is important to keep showing ads to them in various places online.
 Google and Bing ads can help you achieve that visibility.

 Facebook, on the other hand, is the most widely used social media channel, which is bound to get you excellent traction.
-It is best not to put all your eggs in one basket but mix and match instead.
+If you or a custom printing company utilizes Facebook carousel ads effectively, for example, your reach will skyrocket on this popular platform.
+With that said, it is best not to put all your eggs in one basket but mix and match instead.
 Do keyword research and identify the kinds of ads your competitors are running.

 Thirty percent of all internet users implemented ad blockers by the end of 2018 and early 2019.
 [CMI]